mosen/puppet-cups/README.md

 Limitations:
 + It currently does not support classes.
 + It currently does not set default printers.
++ It does not set vendor ppd options (where an external process is responsible for modifying the ppd).

 This document is loosely based upon puppetlabs-firewall README, so credit to the maintainers of puppetlabs-firewall for establishing the format.